dapr/quickstarts/8.observability/README.md

 # Observability with Dapr

-This sample will explore the [observability](https://github.com/dapr/docs/tree/master/concepts/observability) capabilities of Dapr.
+This sample will explore the [observability](https://github.com/dapr/docs/blob/master/concepts/observability/README.md) capabilities of Dapr.
 Observability includes metric collection, tracing, logging and health checks.
-In this sample you'll be enabling [distributed tracing](https://github.com/dapr/docs/tree/master/concepts/observability/traces.md) to an application without changing any application code or creating a dependency on any specific tracing system since Dapr uses [OpenTelemetry](https://opentelemetry.io/), a variety of systems can be used (here you'll be using [Zipkin](https://zipkin.io/)).
+In this sample you'll be enabling [distributed tracing](https://github.com/dapr/docs/tree/master/concepts/observability/traces.md) to an application without changing any application code or creating a dependency on any specific tracing system.
+Since Dapr uses [OpenTelemetry](https://opentelemetry.io/), a variety of systems can be used (here you'll be using [Zipkin](https://zipkin.io/)).

 In this sample you will: